Studies Show Herbs Helpful for COPD Conditions

 Other research has been investigating a three-herb Chinese formulation called ASHMI for asthma and other lung inflammatory conditions.
 Research from New York’s Mount Sinai School of Medicine has established that this traditional Chinese formula significantly reduces inflammation and improves lung function in animal and human clinical studies.

 An X, Zhang AL, May BH, Lin L, Xu Y, Xue CC.
-Oral Chinese Herbal Medicine for Improvement of Quality of Life in Patients with Stable Chronic Obstructive Pulmonary Disease: A Systematic Review.
+Oral Chinese Herbal Medicine for Chronic Obstructive Pulmonary Disease: A Systematic Review.
 J Altern Complement Med.
 2012 Jul 17.

 Chang HT, Tseng LJ, Hung TJ, Kao BT, Lin WY, Fan TC, Chang MD, Pai TW.
 Inhibition of the interactions between eosinophil cationic protein and airway epithelial cells by traditional Chinese herbs.
 BMC Syst Biol.
 2010 Sep 13;4 Suppl 2:S8.